 To make the consultation most effective, it is best if you are prepared with: 1) Your goals and requirements, 2) Last 12 months’ electric bills, 3) Your roof condition, 4) How long you plan on living in your home.

 If your solar panel system is connected to the grid, it will shut off in the event of a blackout.
 This is to prevent emergency responders and electricity utility repair-people from being injured by your panels sending power back to the grid while they're working on the line.
 However, there are certain inverters you can buy that provide backup power in a blackout when paired with a battery.
-It is also possible to pair your solar system with a whole-home generator using a transfer switch to provide consistent power more cheaply than adding batteries.
+It is also possible to pair your solar system with a whole-home generator using a transfer switch to provide consistent power more cheaply than adding the current generation of batteries.

 Solar panels convert sunshine into power, so if your panels are covered in snow they can't produce electricity.
 Snow generally isn’t heavy enough to cause structural issues with your panels, and since most panels are tilted at an angle the snow will slide off.
 If snow does accumulate, your panels are easy to clean.
 Surprisingly, when snow slides off your solar panels, it acts like a squeegee, cleaning them for you!

+Have questions about your solar energy cost?
 If you can afford to pay your electricity bill you can afford to go solar. $0-down solar financing options make it easy for homeowners with good credit to start saving on their electricity bills by switching to solar.
 Most homeowners save a little money immediately and save thousands over the life of their system.